Nick Driver

 Nick Driver is an American rock and Americana singer-songwriter, based in North Carolina.

-In 2010, he released his debut solo album, Warm Is Your Color, which had a top-ten song hit on Sirius XM's The Coffee House radio station.
+In 2010, he released his debut solo album, Warm Is Your Color, which had a top-ten song hit on SiriusXM's The Coffee House radio station.
 Wildy's World stated about Warm Is Your Color that "Driver looks to bring the energy of punk to the finesse and precision of pop music."
 He has released several full-length albums and singles since, and his songs have been featured on the television shows Bad Girls Club: Atlanta, Kourtney and Kim Take Miami, The Real World: St. Thomas, and The Real World: Portland.
 On September 9, 2014, he released the EP Staring at My Ceiling in the Dark.

 Driver tours and records as part of The Nick Driver Band, which has appeared at festivals such as FloydFest.

 In 2011, he was nominated at the John Lennon International Songwriting Contest for folk, and in 2012, he was nominated for Humanitarian Songwriter of the Year at the Las Vegas Music Awards.